 - UK ONLY Magnesium Glycinate by Pure Encapsulations

-Because your body can only absorb so much magnesium orally, I like to supplement with topical treatments like Ancient Minerals magnesium chloride bath salts and spray.
-I actually really want to try this version with melatonin in it.
+Because your body can only absorb so much magnesium orally, I like to supplement with topical treatments like Ancient Minerals magnesium chloride bath salts and spray or lotion.
 If you browse their products they have a few that are for sensitive skin, as sometimes magnesium applied topically can cause itching and redness.

 Alas this is just what works best for me personally.
 More information on ALL types of magnesium for migraine and which one might be best for you, check out this post.